-Arrowtooth flounder (Atheresthes stomias) range from central California to the eastern Bering Sea and are currently the most abundant groundfish species in the Gulf of Alaska.
+Arrowtooth flounder (Atheresthes stomias) range from central California to the eastern Bering Sea and are currently one of the most abundant groundfish species in the Gulf of Alaska.
 Research has been conducted on their commercial utilization (Greene and Babbitt, 1990, Wasson et al., 1992, Porter et al., 1993, Reppond et al., 1993, Cullenberg 1995), however, arrowtooth flounder are currently of low value and most are discarded.
 In 1990, the North Pacific Fisheries Management Council separated arrowtooth flounder for management purposes from the flatfish assemblage, which at the time included all flatfish.

 Although arrowtooth flounder are presently of limited economic importance as a fisheries product, trophic studies (Yang 1993, Hollowed, et al. 1995, Hollowed et al. 2000) suggest they are an important component in the dynamics of the Gulf of Alaska benthic ecosystem.
 The majority of the prey by weight of arrowtooth larger than 40 cm was pollock, the remainder consisting of herring, capelin, euphausids, shrimp and cephalopods (Yang 1993).
 The percent of pollock in the diet of arrowtooth flounder increases for sizes greater than 40 cm.
-Arrowtooth flounder 15 cm to 30 cm consume mostly shrimp, capelin, euphausids and herring, with small amounts of pollock and other miscellaneous fish.
-Groundfish predators include Pacific cod and Halibut.
+Arrowtooth flounder 15 cm to 30 cm consume mostly shrimp, capelin, euphausiids and herring, with small amounts of pollock and other miscellaneous fish.
+Groundfish predators include Pacific cod and Halibut (see ecosystem considerations section).

 Arrowtooth flounder occur from central California to the Bering Sea, in waters from about 20m to 800m, although CPUE from survey data is highest in 100m to 300m.
 Information concerning stock structure is not currently available.
 Migration patterns are not well known for arrowtooth flounder, however, there is some indication that arrowtooth flounder move into deeper water as they grow, similar to other flatfish (Zimmerman and Goddard 1996).
+Arrowtooth flounder spawn in deep waters (>400m) along the continental shelf break in winter (Blood et al. 2007).